swapper-org/NodeChain/README.md

 ~$ flake8 --statistics
 ```

-### Local testing

 ### Testing with CircleCI

-On the other hand, if you have a [CircleCI](https://circleci.com/) account, you can use it for local testing.
+If you have a [CircleCI](https://circleci.com/) account, you can use it for local testing.

+_Note: This method also run the lint._

 To use CircleCI, follow the steps below, in case you need more information, [here](https://circleci.com/docs/2.0/local-cli/).